lukeginn/MininingOptimiser/README.md

 ### 4. Simulation and Optimisation

 In this final stage, we simulate different mining scenarios using the trained models and optimize the operations to achieve the best possible outcomes.
-This involves running simulations, analyzing results, and making adjustments to improve efficiency and productivity.
+First, we combine the feed blend and controllable clusters together, such that for each unique controllable cluster, it's paired with each each unique feed blend cluster.
+This can result in a very large set of combinations and we must be careful in how many clusters we are producing.
+Secondly, we pass these cluster combinations through each of the machine learning models to predict the iron and silic concentrates.
+Finally, for each unique feed blend, we examine the set of predictions for the iron and silica concentrate and identify which are considered optimal.
+In our case, we aim to maximise the iron concentration and minimize the silica concentration.
+To achieve this we engineer a feature that is the iron concentration multiplied by the inverse of the silica concentration, and aim to maximise this singular variable.
+Now we can identify the set of flotation air flow and level settings that are optimal for each feed blend that pass through the processing facility.

 The simulation and optimization steps are as follows: The simulation and optimization steps are as follows:

-- **Simulation Processor**: The `SimulationProcessor` class handles loading models, running simulations, analyzing results, and generating reports.
-This helps in predicting the outcomes of different mining scenarios.
+- **Simulation Processor**: The `SimulationProcessor` class handles loading models and running simulations, by passing through cluster combinations through each machine learning model.
-- **Optimization Processor**: The `OptimizationProcessor` class handles loading data and models, defining objectives, applying optimization algorithms, evaluating solutions, and generating artifacts.
-Various optimization algorithms such as Genetic Algorithms, Particle Swarm Optimization, and Gradient Descent are used.
+- **Optimization Processor**: The `OptimizationProcessor` class handles loading simulations, defining objectives, applying constraints and optimising.

-These steps ensure that the mining operations are effectively simulated and optimized, providing valuable insights for improving efficiency and productivity in the mining process.These steps ensure that the mining operations are effectively simulated and optimized, providing valuable insights for improving efficiency and productivity in the mining process.
+These steps ensure that the mining operations are effectively simulated and optimized, providing valuable insights for improving efficiency and productivity in the mining process.
+These steps ensure that the mining operations are effectively simulated and optimized, providing valuable insights for improving efficiency and productivity in the mining process.

+Our optimisation results suggest that we can on average increase the iron and concentration percentage by 0.3% and decrease the silica concentration percentage by -0.6%.

 ## License